KnowageLabs/Knowage-Documentation/chapter_3/create_performance_indicator/kpi.rst

     Available functions.

-Once a complete formula (an example is given in figure below) has been inserted you can set a name for it and then move to the next tab.
+Once a complete formula (an example is given in figure below) has been inserted you must set a name for it and then move to the next tab.

 .. figure:: media/image136.png